SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    <- Do you like cheese?
    -> cheeseQuestion.response = "Yes, I do like cheese."

-The response to a survey question can't be known until it is asked, and so the ``response`` property is declared with a type of ``String?``, or “optional ``String``”.
+The response to a survey question can't be known until it's asked, and so the ``response`` property is declared with a type of ``String?``, or “optional ``String``”.
-It is automatically assigned a default value of ``nil``, meaning “no string yet”, when a new instance of ``SurveyQuestion`` is initialized.
+It's automatically assigned a default value of ``nil``, meaning “no string yet”, when a new instance of ``SurveyQuestion`` is initialized.

 .. _Initialization_ModifyingConstantPropertiesDuringInitialization: